prometheus/demo-site/README.md

 #### Change passwords

 For security measures we encrypted some of our passwords, but it is easy to use yours!
-You can do it by replacing a file located at [`group_vars/all/vault`](group_vars/all/vault) with following content:
+You can do it by replacing a file located at [`group_vars/grafana/vault`](group_vars/grafana/vault) with following content:

 ```
 vault_grafana_password: <<INSERT_YOUR_GRAFANA_PASSWORD>>
 ```

-You need to specify both even if you don't use grafana.
-You can look over [`group_vars/all/vars`](group_vars/all/vars) to find why.

 #### Run as usual Ansible playbook